- Exhibits & Animals

 – Rockland County, NY, camp director

-Kids can spend their spring school vacation exploring our watery world in this special series of fun activities at The Maritime Aquarium.
+Kids can spend their spring school vacation exploring our watery world in this special series of activities at The Maritime Aquarium.
 The programs are filled with age-appropriate activities, experiments and animal encounters.
-For ages 6-8, there’s a different theme each day so kids can attend one, some or all five days!
+There’s a different theme each day for younger kids (ages 6 to 8), who can attend one, some or all five days ... you decide!
+Older kids (ages 9-12) take part in our popular week-long “Junior Marine Biologist I” program.

 Programs meet from 9:30 a.m.-4 p.m. each day.